FOTO-Team/sales-bot/README.md

 3. Git clone this repositiory:
    `git clone https://github.io/FOTO-Team/sales-bot.git`

-4. From the cli on the ubuntu vps you set up, navigate into the repository you've git cloned:
+4. Navigate into the repository you've git cloned:
    `cd sales-bot`

 5. Add your discord token (including your the "")